-Learning outcomes are statements on what successful students have achieved as the result of learning.
+Learning outcomes are statements of what successful students have achieved as the result of learning.
 These threshold statements of achievement and are linked to the knowledge, understanding and skills that a student will have gained on successfully completing a course.

-Knowledge and understanding (KU)

-On successful completion of the MSc Construction Commercial Management the learner is expected to have a systematic understanding and critical awareness of:
+Level 7 course learning outcomes: upon completion of Level 7 you will be able to:

-- KU1 the context within which construction projects are undertaken, with particular reference to the economic, financial, corporate, legal and regulatory constraints. - KU2 the strategic importance of construction projects to client organisations and the positive contribution that commercial management can make in this context. - KU3 the theories, concepts and principles which underpin the effective procurement and financial management of construction projects. - KU4 the techniques associated with project procurement, supply chain management, the control of project finances, law, value management and the management of risk. - KU5 the concepts of corporate governance, ethics and sustainability as appropriate to a commercial manager operating in the construction industry.
+- KNU1 Have a systematic understanding and critical awareness of the context within which construction projects are undertaken, with particular reference to the economic, financial, corporate, and legal constraints over the project's lifecycle. ( KU ) - KNU2 Have a systematic understanding and critical awareness of the strategic importance of construction projects to client organisations and the influence both the intelligent and lay client on a successful project.
+(KU) - KNU3 Have a systematic understanding and critical awareness of the theories, concepts and principles which underpin the effective procurement and financial management of construction projects. ( KU ) - KNU4 Have a systematic understanding and critical awareness of the techniques associated with project procurement, supply chain management, the control of project finances, law, value management and the management of uncertainty. ( KU ) - KNU5 Have a systematic understanding and critical awareness of the concepts of corporate governance, ethics and sustainability as appropriate to a commercial manager operating in the construction industry. ( KU ) - KTS1 Communicate with specialist and non-specialist audiences complex academic and professional ideas and concepts in written, graphical and oral formats as appropriate.
+Convey information clearly and succinctly to specialist and non-specialist audiences.
+(KTS) - KTS2 Work effectively in a group and demonstrate understanding of team dynamics either as a leader or a group member.

-Specific skills (SS)

-On successful completion of the MSc Construction Commercial Management the learner is expected to be able to:

-- SS1 break down complex commercial management problems, identify the relationship between the constituent parts, and effectively communicate the outcome (Analysis). - SS2 combine information and ideas from a variety of traditional, contemporary and cuttingedge sources to develop innovative solutions to construction commercial management problems (Synthesis). - SS3 critically evaluate evidence from both academic research and professional practice and demonstrate reasoning in the construction of arguments (Evaluation). - SS4 utilise management skills, techniques, and systems to successfully undertake the procurement and financial management of a construction project within the constraints of the external environment (Technical expertise). - SS5 demonstrate initiative in the decision-making and problem-solving processes associated with complex and unpredictable situations typically encountered on construction projects (Application). - SS6 demonstrate independence of thought and personal responsibility in the exercise of commercial management skills (Autonomy).

-Key transferable skills (KTS)

-On successful completion of the MSc Construction Commercial Management the learner is expected to be able to:

-- KTS1 Communicate complex academic and professional ideas and concepts in written, graphical and oral formats as appropriate.
-Convey information clearly and succinctly to specialist and non-specialist audiences. - KTS2 Work effectively in a group, either as a leader or a group member.
 Use interpersonal skills to negotiate and prioritise group tasks, making optimum use of the capacities of group members.
-Deal confidently with tensions and conflict. - KTS3 Make use of a wide range of information sources and learning resources, including traditional library resources, web-based resources, software, electronic media and audio-visual resources.
-Manage the retrieval and organisation of information efficiently and effectively. - KTS4 Articulate research problems and design and implement appropriate research methodologies.
-Undertake the research process independently and competently. - KTS5 Take full responsibility for their own learning as independent and self-critical learners.
-Reflect on their academic and professional practice and demonstrate commitment to personal and professional development and the concept of lifelong learning.
+Deal confidently with tensions and conflict. ( KTS ) - KTS3 Independently critically analyse and make use of a wide range of information sources and learning resources, including traditional library resources, web-based resources, software, electronic media and audio-visual resources.
+Manage the retrieval and organisation of information efficiently and effectively. ( KTS ) - KTS4 Articulate research problems and design and implement appropriate research methodologies.
+Undertake the research process independently and competently. ( KTS ) - KTS5 Take full responsibility for their own learning as independent and self-critical learners.
+Reflect on their academic and professional practice and demonstrate commitment to personal and professional development and the concept of lifelong learning. ( KTS ) - KTS6 Respond in an agile manner to a dynamic digital environment.
+(KTS) - SS1 Break down complex commercial management problems, identify the relationship between the constituent parts, and effectively communicate the outcome.
+(Analysis).
+(SS) - SS2 Combine information and ideas from a variety of traditional, contemporary and cutting-edge sources to develop innovative solutions to construction commercial management problems.
+(Synthesis).
+(SS) - SS3 Critically evaluate evidence from both academic research and professional practice and demonstrate reasoning in the construction of arguments.
+(Evaluation).
+(SS) - SS4 Utilise management skills, techniques, and systems to successfully undertake the procurement and financial management of a construction project within the constraints of the external environment.
+(Technical expertise).
+(SS) - SS5 Demonstrate initiative in the decision-making and problem-solving processes associated with complex and unpredictable situations typically encountered on construction projects.
+(Application).
+(SS) - SS6 Demonstrate independence of thought and personal responsibility in the exercise of commercial management skills.
+(Autonomy).
+(SS)

-Learning, teaching and assessment methods
+How will you learn?

+Learning methods